 Clean Your Watch

 There are a lot of small creases and crevasses to clean on your watch where dirt and oil can accumulate, from the links in the bracelet to the area joining the case and bezel.
 Day to day, you can wipe down your watch with a lint-free cloth, but you should also do a deeper clean of your watch every couple of months.
-Simply remove the bracelet from the watch and soak the case in a bowl of warm water and mild dish soap for a few minutes or hours, depending on how dirty the watch is.
+First, remove the bracelet from the watch.
+Use a little warm water and a soft toothbrush to carefully clean the case.
+Depending on how dirty the watch is you can use a little mild dish soap as well.
 You can repeat this same process if you have a bracelet strap, or, for a leather strap, soak in warm water and white vinegar instead.
 Be sure your watch is completely dry before reassembling it.

 Wind Your Watch

 Winding your watch is an imperative aspect of watch care.
 An unwound and unused watch can malfunction and be expensive to repair.
 If you have an automatic watch, it will continue running until it goes into power reserve mode.
 To get out of power reserve mode, set the time and wind the watch.
 With automatic watches, clutches disengage the winding mechanism, so there’s no way it can be over-wound.
 If you have a manual watch, try to make a habit of winding it at the same time each day.
 With manual watches, you should always stop winding when you feel the slightest bit of resistance.
 Otherwise, you can damage the spring if you wind it too much.